 PND and Breastfeeding

 Breastfeeding is important for both mother and baby.
 Given the right support, accurate information and management, it should be possible for nearly all mothers to breastfeed.
 Breastfeeding has many physical and health benefits for the mother and baby.
 The feeding relationship is a crucial component of the early bonding between mother and infant.
-Find more information about breastfeeding here.
+More information about breastfeeding can be found in the Australian Breastfeeding Association booklet An Introduction to Breastfeeding.

 Beyond the physical mechanics of breastfeeding, a number of emotional and social factors impact the capacity of a mother to breastfeed, these are listed below.
 These factors are often restricted by the presence of postnatal depression.